Skip to main content

 To begin, navigate to the ‘Assignments’ section of your class and click the red button at the top right corner.
 Then, select the 'Worksheet' option from the dropdown menu.

-3. Tag the worksheet with one of the grading periods defined for your curriculum.
+3. Tag the worksheet with the grading period (term) defined for your curriculum.
 Consequently, the marks awarded to the student for this worksheet will be used for their overall grade calculation for that grading period.

 4. Choose an assessment category for your worksheet.
 Here, you have an option to: